jbhandari/receipt_printer/README.md

 ***
 This program was created without implementing test driven development(TDD).
 The Metis program utilized error driven development, however we were told to pursue test driven development once the program was over.
 I am currently learning about TDD through thoughtbot's online TDD workshop through their Learn workshop series.
 I estimate that by June 1, 2014, I will begin implementing TDD practices into my code.

-If you are interested in the process of how I built this program, you can view the [closed pull requests] (https://github.com/jbhandari/screening_philips/pulls?direction=desc&page=1&sort=created&state=closed)section of this repository.
+If you are interested in the process of how I built this program, you can view the [closed pull requests] (https://github.com/jbhandari/screening_philips/pulls?direction=desc&page=1&sort=created&state=closed) section of this repository.
 ***

 Question 2